Degree spectra of homeomorphism types of compact Polish spaces: Abstract

 \section{Abstract}

 A Polish space is not always homeomorphic to a computably presented Polish space.
-In this article, we examine degrees of non-computability of presenting homeomorphic copies of Polish spaces.
-We show that there exists a $0'$-computable low$_3$ Polish space which is not homeomorphic to a computable one, and that, for any natural number $n$, there exists a Polish space $X_n$ such that exactly the high$_{2n+3}$-degrees are required to present the homeomorphism type of $X_n$.
-We also show that no compact Polish space has an easiest presentation with respect to Turing reducibility.
+In this article, we examine degrees of non-computability of presenting homeomorphic copies of compact Polish spaces.
+We show that there exists a $\zero'$-computable low$_3$ compact Polish space which is not homeomorphic to a computable one, and that, for any natural number $n\geq 2$, there exists a Polish space $X_n$ such that exactly the high$_{n}$-degrees are required to present the homeomorphism type of $X_n$.
+Along the way we investigate the computable aspects of \v{C}ech homology groups.
+We also show that no compact Polish space has a least presentation with respect to Turing reducibility.

+The first version of this article appeared in April 2020.
+A major update was made in September 2023, with improved proofs and results.
+This is the final version from January 2024, with more results on \v{C}ech homology groups.